Snaacky/thewiki/docs/guides/quality.md

 ### Fansubs

 Fansubs are fan-produced versions of subtitles.
-They will often edit the official subs from sources like [Crunchyroll](https://www.crunchyroll.com) and add things like opening/ending lyrics, song translations, typeset signs, etc. These edits can be an improvement over the original subs, *but they may also introduce more errors than they fix.*
+They will often edit the official subs from sources like [Crunchyroll](https://www.crunchyroll.com) and add things like opening/ending lyrics, song translations, typeset signs, etc. While these edits can be an improvement over the original subs, *they may also introduce more errors than they fix.*

 A degree of localization is always involved with translation to make sure the dialogue flows smoothly.
 Localization is the process of changing cultural references and puns to fit the target audience's context.
 Fansubs can range from excessive localization by completely eradicating and replacing the idea of Japan, to the untranslation of random phrases and lines back to Japanese, damaging the concept of subtitles.
 Most good fansubs lie somewhere in between these extremes.
 After looking at the work of these groups, you'll be able to figure out who has a tendency to do what.